mikeobrien/mikeobrien.github.com/_posts/2013-12-5-teamcity-sqlserver-integrated-security.md

 5. Make a backup of your `<TeamCityHomeDir>\jre` folder under `<TeamCityHomeDir>\jre\x64` (Or wherever you prefer).
 TeamCity upgrades overwrite the the JRE with the 32 bit version, so you'll want to have a copy handy so you can replace it after updates.
 6. Restart TeamCity server and agents.

 As mentioned above when you upgrade TeamCity, the `jre` folder is overwritten with the 32 bit version of the JRE.
-So if you're using the 64 bit version this will lead to the following error:
+So if you're using the 64 bit version this will lead to the following error when you restart:

 ![TeamCity Upgrade Error](/blog/images/TeamCityUpgradeError.png)